-Startup Rebate for Buyer's Guide Entries
+Startup Discount for Buyer's Guide Entries

-Startup companies can obtain a 25% rebate for the advertising package in the RP Photonics Buyer's Guide.
+Startup companies can obtain a 25% discount for the advertising package in the RP Photonics Buyer's Guide.
 With that, RP Photonics takes into account that startups often have a financially difficult situation, and that for them it is more challenging to convert the obtained leads into profitable sales.
 Besides, we have a sympathy for startups, which are often run by particularly motivated persons and are important for the economy, often driving innovation more than established companies.

 Our rules are simple:

-- The rebate is 25% on all orders for our ad package which are issued within the first 25 months after the official start of the company.
+- The discount is 25% on all orders for our ad package which are issued within the first 25 months after the official start of the company.
 The advertising period can well extend beyond those 25 months – effectively you can profit for up to three years.

 - A startup is considered to be a really new company, not e.g. something created by renaming a company or splitting off a part of a bigger company.
 What he have in mind is typically a small company, founded by one or a few young people with limited financial resources but ambitious goals.
 In case of doubt, we reserve the decision on what is accepted as a startup.

 Otherwise, startups profit as any other suppliers from the many strengths of RP Photonics marketing offers – beginning with the enormous popularity of our digital resource, featuring the unique combination of a comprehensive high-quality encyclopedia with a well worked-out buyer's guide and ending with our diligent and helpful support.
 We don't just sell a package, but take care that your entries make sense.
 You will profit from a strong partner, having both access to a huge target audience and substantial experience with online marketing.

 Importance of Marketing for Technology Startups

 Obviously, effective marketing is of particular importance for startups.
 They need not only to develop their products, but also to find sufficiently many customers for generating a flux of income before they financially run out of steam.